Ogamdi433/LITA-CAPSTONE_PROJECT-1/README.md

  -  what marketing channels are most effective

 ### Data analysis
-As an analytic, you cleaan your data and prepare it for presentation. with microsoft excel, i'm going to do an exploration of the sales performance data for a clearer and understandable presentation.
+As an analytist, you cleaan your data and prepare it for presentation. with microsoft excel, i'm going to do an exploration of the sales performance data for a clearer and understandable presentation.

  ### EXCEL